We're Only Human (album)

 We’re Only Human is the ninth studio album by American singer-songwriter Hayes Carll.
-It was released on August 8, 2025, through 87 Records/Thirty Tigers.
+It was released on August 8, 2025, through 87 Records and Thirty Tigers.

 Recording

 Recording of We’re Only Human took place at Finishing School, a studio in Austin, Texas, originally owned by bassist George Reiff and later expanded by Gordy Quist following Reiff’s passing.
 Sessions began immediately after Patty Griffin completed work on her Crown of Roses album.
 Most of the album was recorded live, with exceptions for horns and pedal steel parts.
 David Jimenez, who happened to be at the studio to pick up an instrument, was invited to perform the solo on “May I Never.”

 Carll often rewrote parts up until the start of each take.
 He recorded his first ever guitar solo on the track “High,” where his laughter after missing the final note is audible.
 The album was engineered and mixed by Jim Vollentine, who has worked with artists including Spoon, Patty Griffin, White Denim, Trail of Dead, Band of Heathens, Heartless Bastards, and Old 97’s.